rvm/rvm-site/content/support/fixing-broken-ssl-certificates.md

 From time to time people have SSL issues on specific operating systems.
 This page should serve as a guide to fixing your Curl and OpenSSL issues (with Ruby) if you do not have RVM already installed.
-If you do have RVM already installed you can simply run the RVM command to do this automatically: `<insert that command here>`.
+If you do have RVM already installed you can simply run the [RVM command to do this automatically](https://github.com/wayneeseguin/rvm/blob/master/help/osx-ssl-certs.md): `rvm osx-ssl-certs update all`.

 ### MacOS X